smartinternz02/SPSGP-60114-Virtual-Internship---Android-Application-Development-Using-Kotlin/README.md

 - Complete Unit 3 of Android Basics in Kotlin
 - Complete Project 3: Lunch Tray
 - Complete Unit 4 of Android Basics in Kotlin
-- Complete Project 4: Amphibians
-- Complete Unit 5 of Android Basics in Kotlin

 Getting Started
 ---------------